OpenChemistry/tomvizdocs/docs/alignment.md

 Additionally, it is possible to align a tilt series that uses a vertical axis of rotation rather than a horizontal one.
-This can be done by selecting "XDT (Vertical)" from the "Orientation" combo box.
+This can be done by selecting "X-ray (Vertical)" from the "Orientation" combo box.
 The lines will then be rotated, and the tilt series may be manually aligned as before.